Jeunese/jeunese.github.io/docs/ux-writing.md

 - Structure the notification as a statement or a fact.
 - Describe the condition.
 - Use sentence case.
-- Optionally, use a command button.
+- Optionally, include a command button.

 ### Warnings

 Warnings alert the user to a condition that may cause a potential issue.
-Guidlines for warnings include:
+Guidelines for warnings include:

+- Include an informative, scannable title that encapsulates the main message.
-- Describe the the potential issue and why it's important.
+- Describe the potential issue and why it's important.
 - Use sentence case.
 - Use a command button.

+Warnings might also require a [confirmation message](https://jeunese.github.io/#/ux-writing?id=confirmation-messages).

 ### Confirmation messages